 6. Dictionaries#

 Like a list, a dictionary is a data structure which can be used to store multiple items.
 In the case of a dictionary, each item consists of two parts: a key and a value.
-These keys need to be specified explicitly when you add an item to a dictionary, and they can be of any type.
+These keys need to be specified explicitly when you add an item to a dictionary.
+They can be of any type.

 Creating a dictionary#